 User tip: Load own slides into a presentation to see how will it look and whether it will fit into your speech.
 Activate the animated audience for more realistic effect.
 Word of caution: the app require quite big disc space – 123 Mb.

 Recommended for: Overcoming speaking anxiety in the comfort of your home.
 This falls into personal productivity improvement category.
 Touchpad controllers are supported.
+Those looking for VR apps for Samsung will be especially satisfied.

 It is the famous Abbey Road Studios, where The Beatles, Oasis, Adele and Muse have recorded their hits.
 Now, in partnership of the studio and Google the virtual guide is available to the public.
+This is truly one of the best VR experience Android users can relish.

 How it works: The tour starts with a 9-part series narrated by Giles Martin sharing the studio history, from 1930s to nowadays.
 We may walk around and step inside of this iconic musical landmark, explore on our own.
 At some point we may even find ourselves in the middle of a performance by the London Symphony Orchestra.
 But no more spoilers, enjoy one of the best Google Cardboard apps.